Activities at a Glance

 - The annual GMP sampling event is planned for November 30 - December 1-18, 2020.

 - The annual compliance monitoring program (CMP) sampling event occurred October 5-9, 2020.

 - Biological, archeological, cultural, and paleontological monitoring is conducted as part of the construction activities.

 - The Annual Site Conditions Assessment is planned for the week of November 2, 2020 in accordance with the mitigation measures adopted by DTSC in the 2011 Groundwater Remedy Final EIR and the 2018 Subsequent Final EIR.

 - A biological survey for roosting bats around the Topock remediation site occurred June 24-28, 2019.
-The survey shows that the roosting bats were not impacted by the ongoing groundwater remedy construction activities.
+The survey shows that the roosting bat colonies were not impacted by the ongoing groundwater remedy construction activities.

 - The Western Yellow-Billed Cuckoo presence/absence surveys are planned for June - August 2021.